DavisIsEthan/MachineLearning/README.md

-# Machine Learning
+# Senior Thesis

-This repository stores files related to my machine learning projects, mainly examples of my senior thesis work.
+This repository stores files related to my senior thesis project in machine learning with a touch of GPU computing.